Skip to main content

 My Company

 My Company is the employer management page for Career Mode.
-Use it to understand your current airline, role, base, seniority, route network, and company options.
+Use it to understand your current airline, role, base, seniority, route network, type-rating opportunities, and company options.
+For a focused explanation of the employer profile itself, see Career Airline Profile.
+For base and location behavior, see Career Base and Current Location.

 What My Company shows